genesistoxical/pruebas/README.md

   You can use different combinations when creating your own custom skin, depending on whether it crawls, jumps, etc.

 **Run at Startup**: Enable this option to launch the application when you turn on your PC.
 You can also disable it at any time.
-IMPORTANT: Once you enable this option, if you move `Droplet Screenmate` fold it will no longer launch with your PC, even if it's checked.
+IMPORTANT: Once you enable this option, if you move `Droplet Screenmate` folder it will no longer launch with your PC, even if it's checked.
 Just disable the option and enable it again.

 **About**: MIT license, credits, and repository link.